 |What is the Origin-Destination Onboard Survey?

 WSDOT Ferries Division (WSF) conducts origin-destination (O&D) surveys every six to seven years as a way to accurately capture and measure the travel patterns of ferry passengers.
-The last survey was conducted in 2006.
+The last survey was conducted in 2013; similar surveys were conducted in 2006, 1999, and 1993.
 The surveys asked passengers about their typical routes, how they get to and from the ferry terminal, and the purpose of their trips.

 What are the results and key findings?